marcveens/homebridge-device-alive/README.md

 }
 ```

-Every device stated in the config will be automatically added as an accessory to Homekit.
+Every device stated in the config will be automatically added as an accessory to HomeKit.

 #### Platform Configuration fields
 Property | Required? | Remarks